nightscout/nightscout.github.io/src/documents/posts/2014-05-25-azure-update.html.md

 ## Pay as you go?

+Sometimes this is called, eg by Amazon, "micro-payments", we will aim to keep our usage low enough to stay in the free tier.
 Once again don't be concerned about credit card bills - this will still stay free unless you start hosting a big data machine learning competition on azure.
 Little 'ole Nightscout doesn't use much